ArmaanButt/clarity/README.md

 		* execute: - gem install rails
 				   - gem update rails

+5) Download elastic search from https://www.elastic.co/downloads/elasticsearch (Press on the ZIP file link)

+Unzip it to any directory and switch to the bin folder.

+Run elasticsearch.bat as administrator

+If you get an error about JAVA_HOME then download the latest JDK and then follow this guide https://confluence.atlassian.com/doc/setting-the-java_home-variable-in-windows-8895.html

-5) now cd into the fc folder and execute:
+6) now cd into the fc folder and execute:

 		* bundle install
 		* rails server